raspberrypilearning/recruiting-mentors/en/step_3.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">Focus on speaking to people connected to and passionate about the Dojo first.
+<span style="color: #0faeb0">Focus on speaking to people connected to and passionate about the club first.
+Ask them if they know someone else who would be interested.
 If needed, you can then reach out to the wider community. </p>

 ## Where to promote